 Courtney Sedgwick Filner, viola, is a native of Minnesota and currently resides in Naples, Florida.
 She is the principal violist of the Southwest Florida Symphony and she also plays regularly with the Naples Philharmonic.
 Courtney has previously held the positions of assistant principal viola of the Richmond Symphony, principal viola of the Stockton Symphony, and has been a member of the viola sections of the San Antonio Symphony, the Florida Philharmonic, the San Diego Symphony, and the New World Symphony.
 She teaches viola and chamber music at Florida Gulf Coast University and is a registered Suzuki teacher of violin and viola.
 Courtney holds a Bachelor of Music from Oberlin Conservatory, and a Master of Music from UCLA.

 Dr. Bill Harrington, Workshop Director, is on the music education faculty of Cal-State University, East Bay and is Music Director of the East Bay Youth Orchestras (EBYO).
-Dr. Harrington is currently President of the California Orchestra Directors Association (CODA) which manages all the California All-State Orchestras and the State Honor Orchestras.
+Dr. Harrington is past-President of the California Orchestra Directors Association (CODA) which manages all the California All-State Orchestras and the State Honor Orchestras.
 Formerly Principal Horn of the California Symphony and West Edge Opera, "Dr. Bill" graduated with a four-year full scholarship from the San Francisco Conservatory of Music in French Horn, holds an M.A. in Music Education from Cal State University, East Bay along with a California Lifetime Teaching Credential in Music, and received a Doctorate in Music Education from Boston University.
 Following his dissertation, "Collaborative learning among high school students in a chamber music setting," he has become a strong advocate for chamber music education.

 Born in Bulgaria, Daniela Mineva graduated from Sofia Music Academy with a Bachelor of music in Piano Performance and has a Master of Music in Piano Performance and an Outstanding Graduate Diploma from the University of North Texas, as well as an Artist Certificate from Northwestern University and Doctorate of Music Arts, and a Performer's Certificate from the Eastman School of Music.
 She has been the winner and finalist in numerous international competitions, including 2007 Jean Francaix piano competition in Paris, France and the 1998 Steinway International Piano Competition.
 Ms. Mineva has participated in many chamber music festivals and summer programs, including the Tanglewood Music Festival, and Institute for Contemporary Music, New York.
 Currently, she is professor of music and director of keyboard studies at Cal Poly Humboldt, Arcata, California.
 Previously, Dr. Mineva has taught at Eastman School of Music where she was awarded TA Excellence of Teaching, and Concordia University–Chicago.
 She is also co- director of the North Coast Piano Festival and Competition.